radix-io/hands-on/README.md

 ### Running hands-on example programs

+All Darshan hands-on examples are set up for use on the Theta (ALCF) system.
+See the Theta setup instructions above to configure your baseline environment.

 * Compile example programs and submit into the job queue (see below for details on specific example programs)
   * `cc <exampleprogram>.c -o <exampleprogram>`